AllanccWang/electronic_projects/LAB5_Planck_constant_experiment/README.md

 # Wiring
 after setup the circuit, using a shelter to cover the LED and photoresistor, it is used to avoid other light resource affects the reading voltage value from photoresistor

 <img align="justify" src="practice_Planck_constant_measurement.jpg" alt="PlanckCM1" style="width:60%">

 # Code
-* GPIO25 is voltage resource, and dacWrite() function is used to sweep voltage from 1.5V to 1.92V with step 0.02V
+* GPIO25 is voltage resource, and dacWrite() is used to sweep voltage from 1.5V to 1.92V with step 0.02V
-* push switcher to see if RC circuit lights up LED, and LED light will fade as capacitor discharging
+* Reading digital value on GPIO26 as indicated in circuit diagram, and it's converted into voltage.
+* Gather the data by PySerial module, and analyze the data
+* after 5-cycles voltage sweeping, it's changed to another Red LED.
+Total is 3 units of LED results.

 ```C++
 int DAC1_pin = 25; //control LED voltage